Our vision is to empower diverse families and strengthen communities.

 Head Start is a federally funded child development program created in 1965 as part of Lyndon Johnson’s War on Poverty.
 The program is operated by local nonprofit organizations in almost every county in the country.

 The Head Start Community Program of Morris County was also founded in 1965 with a summer program for 45 economically disadvantaged preschool children.
-The organization now provides services to pregnant women and 237 children from birth through five years.
+The organization now provides services to 333 children from birth through five years, including expectant mothers.

 Pregnant women and children from birth through 18 months are served through a Home-Based Program.
 Children ages 18 months through three years attend a Center-Based Program at the Dover site.
 Preschoolers ages 3-5 attend Center-Based programs at program headquarters in Dover, the Central Avenue Complex in Morris Plains/Parsippany, or Duffy Elementary School in Wharton.